DjangoGirls/tutorial/django_installation/README.md

     C:\Users\Name\djangogirls> C:\Python34\python -m venv myvenv

-where `C:\Python34\python` is the drectory in which you previously installed Python and `myvenv` is the name of your `virtualenv`.
+where `C:\Python34\python` is the directory in which you previously installed Python and `myvenv` is the name of your `virtualenv`.
 You can use any other name, but stick to lowercase and use no spaces.
 It is also good idea to keep the name short - you'll be referencing it a lot!

 ### Linux and OS X